Marcia Cambell, Teacher

 Mellenia Blake, Teacher

 Ms. Blake has experience teaching students from kindergarten to second grade in remote settings as well as in person.
 She attended Monroe College – Bachelor’s in Early Childhood Education.
-Ms. Blake believes that, as a teacher, she is to be able to influence her students to be the best version of themselves.
+Ms. Blake believes that, as a teacher, she is able to influence her students to be the best version of themselves.
 She wants her students to feel heard and understood and be given equal opportunities to succeed regardless of their learning needs.

 Pamela Bridgeforth, Teaching Assistant